xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 <p align="justify">
-In order to let the APKLab to do the job, we need to open the <i>InsecureBankv2.apk</i> through the VSCode.
+In order to let the APKLab to do its job, we need to open the <i>InsecureBankv2.apk</i> through the VSCode.
 Then from VSCode Menu, by choosing <code style="background-color: lightgrey; color:black;" style="background-color: lightgrey; color:black;">View->Command Pallete</code>, we can search for the  <code style="background-color: lightgrey; color:black;">APKLab: Open an APK</code> command as shown at the screenshot below :
 </p>